 It is unclear from the language of subdivision (f) how the State Personnel Board "shall cause an entry" to be made into the official personnel records kept by a community college district.
-Courts have held that when an administrative agency is charged with enforcing a particular statute, its interpretation of the statute will be accorded great respect by the courts and will be followed if not clearly erroneous.66 The State Personnel Board regulations provide that in cases where the State Personnel Board finds that any community college administrator, supervisor, or public school employer, has engaged in improper retaliatory acts, the State Personnel Board shall order the community college district to place a copy of the State Personnel Board decision in that individual's official personnel file.67 Thus, Education Code section 87164, subdivision (f) imposes a state-mandate upon community college districts to make an entry into a community college administrator, supervisor, or public school employer's official personnel file records by placing a copy of the State Personnel Board's decision in that individual's official personnel Board's decision in that individual's official personnel Board shall personnel Board's decision in that individual's official personnel file.
+Courts have held that when an administrative agency is charged with enforcing a particular statute, its interpretation of the statute will be accorded great respect by the courts and will be followed if not clearly erroneous.66 The State Personnel Board regulations provide that in cases where the State Personnel Board finds that any community college administrator, supervisor, or public school employer, has engaged in improper retaliatory acts, the State Personnel Board shall order the community college district to place a copy of the State Personnel Board decision in that individual's official personnel file.67 Thus, Education Code section 87164, subdivision (f) imposes a state-mandate upon community college districts to make an entry into a community college administrator, supervisor, or public school employer's official personnel file records by placing a copy of the State Personnel Board's decision in that individual's official personnel Board's decision in that individual's official personnel Board shall provide the state Personnel Board file records by placing a copy of the State Personnel Board's decision in that individual's official personnel file.

-Thus, staff finds that Education Code section 87164, subdivision (f), as added by Statutes 2001, chapter 416, and subdivision (c)(1) and (c)(2), as added and amended by Statutes 2002, chapter 81, require the following activities of community college districts when an employee or applicant for employment files a complaint with the State Personnel Board:
+Thus, the Commission finds that Education Code section 87164, subdivision (f), as added by Statutes 2001, chapter 416, and subdivision (c)(1) and (c)(2), as added and amended by Statutes 2002, chapter 81, require the following activities of community college districts when an employee or applicant for employment files a complaint with the State Personnel Board: